spm/spm-docs/docs/tutorials/beginners/MEEG/preprocessing.md

 and scroll down until you can select the "Delete All(1)" option.
 Then click the "channel selection" again, but this time choose the option "New: Select channels by type".
-This will add "Select channels by type" to the Current Module, and you will see "$<$-X" on the right hand side of this, indicating the need for user input.
-Click the "$<$-X" and then select "EEG" from the "Current Item" section.
-Repeat this process to additionally include the "MEGMAG" and "MEGPLANAR" channels.
+This will add "Select channels by type" to the Current Module, and you will see "<-X" on the right hand side of this, indicating the need for user input.
+Click the "<-X" and then select "EEG" from the "Current Item" section.
+Repeat this process to additionally include the "MEGMAG" channels.

 The remaining options for conversion can be left with their default values (which includes the output filename, which defaults to the input